drk1wi/blog.github.io/_posts/2019-05-29-tor-ip-disclosure-through-http-301-cache-poisoning.md

 ### Conclusions
-The fact that it is possible to achieve certain persistence in browsers cache, by injecting poisoned entries, can be abused by an attacker to disclose real IP address of the TOR users that send any non-TLS HTTP traffic through malicious TOR exit nodes.
-Furthermore, poisoning a significant number of popular domain names will increase the chances of recieving a callback HTTP request (with user identifier), that will allow to disclose users real IP.
+The fact that it is possible to achieve certain persistency in browsers cache, by injecting poisoned entries, can be abused by an attacker to disclose real IP address of the TOR users that send non-TLS HTTP traffic through malicious exit nodes.
+Furthermore, poisoning a significant number of popular domain names will increase the likelihood of recieving a callback HTTP request (with assigned user identifier), that will allow to disclose users real IP.
 An attempt can be also made to 'domain hook' some of the browser-based clients and hope that a mistyped domain name will not be noticed by the user or will not be displayed (e.g. mobile application WebViews).